addieuwu/2.1-Functions-and-Parameters/README.md

 - Note: there should be one missing side when you call the function and let that parameter equal to false.

-- Hint: ie. pythagorean(9, 16, <b>false</b>).
+- Hint: ie. pythagorean(9, 16, **false**).
 In this case, the hypoteneuse is missing, so the function will solve for the hypoteneuse.